LittleCodingFox/StaticWiki/Sample/Content/pagesources/Notes.md

 - `{ENDIFCATEGORIES}` - Ends a code snippet if the page has categories
 - `{BASENAME}` - The name of the current file
 - `{PAGETITLE}` - The title of the current file
+- `{TEMPLATEINDEX}` - The index of a template in a page.
+- `{TEMPLATEITEMINDEX}` - The index of a template item inside a template.
+- `{TEMPLATEITEMCONTENT}` - The content of a template item is put here.